eclipse-ecal/ecal/doc/rst/applications/rec/recorder_gui.rst

 - During a recording it shows which topic is recorded by which recorder

 Note that in a distributed recording environment, the blacklist / whitelist setting is used for all clients.
-Having different settins for individual clients is not possible.
+Having different settings for individual clients is not possible.

 .. tip::
-    You can either manage your blacklist / whitelist by clicking the gear icon |ecalicons_SETTINGS| or by right-clicking a topic from the list.
+    You can either manage your blacklist / whitelist by clicking the gear icon |ecalicons_SETTINGS| or by right clicking a topic from the list.

 Configuration
 =============